strayiker/smart-home-media-assistant-telegram-bot/README.md

-# Smart Home Media Assistant Telegram Bot

-Hey there!
-This is the sources of a Telegram bot is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
-It's written in TypeScript and runs in a Docker container on your PC.
+<h1 align="center">Media Assistant Bot</h1>

 <p align="center">
 <img alt="example" src="./static/image.webp" width="768" />
 </p>

+## About

+This is the sources of a Telegram bot is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
+It's written in TypeScript and runs in a Docker container on your PC.

 ## Disclaimer

 This bot is created for a personal usage, so it might have some bugs or not work perfectly.
 However, I hope you find it useful.
 If you have any improvements or want to add support for other torrent trackers, feel free to submit a pull request.

 If you find this bot helpful, a star would be greatly appreciated!

+---

 ## Before You Get Started